cashapp/burst/RELEASING.md

 =========

 1. Update `CHANGELOG.md`.
+   1. Change the `Unreleased` header to the release version.
+   2. Add a link URL to ensure the header link works.
+   3. Add a new `Unreleased` section to the top.

+2. Update compatibility chart at the bottom of the `README.md`.

-2. Set versions:
+3. Set versions:

     ```
     export RELEASE_VERSION=X.Y.Z
     export NEXT_VERSION=X.Y.Z-SNAPSHOT
     ```

-3. Update versions, tag the release, and prepare for the next release.
+4. Update versions, tag the release, and prepare for the next release.

     ```
     sed -i "" \